XrXr/xrxr.github.io/content/post/strict-aliasing.md

 I'll be using GCC 11.2.0 on a GNU/Linux distribution.

-This example has to do with an out parameter, where we expect a function to do a write using the out parameter before returning.
+This example has to do with an output parameter, where we expect a function to do a write using the out parameter before returning.
 The call site looks like
 this: